sobradob/sobradob.github.io/content/blog/old_age_originations.md

 Another part of the story is the quantity of older people taking out mortgages, which was vastly higher than in any previous period.
 The rise of the 70+ cohort is particularly exceptional.

 The vast majority of these mortgages will not be paid back by the original mortgage holder.
 The average mortgage term in the US is 30 years.
-Life expectancy at birth 79 for women and 73 for men.
+Life expectancy at birth is 79 for women and 73 for men.
 Healthy men reaching 70 can expect to live till 85.
 Very few will make it to 100+.

 ![Mortgage origination by age](/images/mortgage_originations_age.png)